illinois-mla/syllabus/README.md

 ## <span style="color:Red">Projects</span>

-Approximately halfway through the course, you will have the opportunity to choose from a set of projects that use open scientific data.
+Approximately halfway through the course, you will have the opportunity to choose from a set of projects based on open scientific data and apply what you have learned in the course.
 You will be asked to answer certain questions about the data, supported by your analysis and written up in a Jupyter notebook which you will submit.
 Your notebook will also include background information about how the data is generated, its scientific relevance and your methodology.

 ## <span style="color:Red">Grading</span>